MultiTrickFox/Vanilla_RCNN/README.md

 is a from-scratch RCNN, using only pytorch's autograd

+> What does it do:

+>- uses midi information (or direct i/o) as a template to generate a "sequence of sounds"

+>- has chord and solo modes for deciding this generative content accordingly

+> How does it work:

->- between fully connected gru layers, convolutions with incoming chords to come up with a "likely" chord response; while passing information to a gru-lstm stack for deciding details (i.e. pitch, velocity etc.)
+>- convolutions applied to incoming chords, between fully connected gru layers, to come up with a "likely" chord response; while passing information to a sub network of gru-gru-lstm stack for deciding details (i.e. pitch, velocity etc.)

 requirements: